Imaging transient molecular configurations in UV-excited diiodomethane: Abstract

 \section{Abstract}

 Femtosecond structural dynamics of diiodomethane ($\mathrm{CH_{2}I_{2}}$) triggered by ultraviolet (UV) photoabsorption at 290 nm and 330 nm are studied using time-resolved coincident Coulomb explosion imaging driven by a near-infrared probe pulse.
-We map the dominant single-photon process, the cleavage of the carbon-iodine bond producing rotationally excited $\mathrm{CH_{2}I}$ radical, identify the contributions of the three-body ($\mathrm{CH_{2} + I + I}$) dissociation and molecular iodine formation channels, which are primarily driven by the absorption of more than one UV photon, and demonstrate the existence of a weak reaction pathway involving the formation of short-lived transient species resembling iso-$\mathrm{CH_{2}I-I}$ geometries with the slightly shorter I-I separation compared to the ground-state $\mathrm{CH_{2}I_{2}}$.
+We map the dominant single-photon process, the cleavage of the carbon-iodine bond producing rotationally excited $\mathrm{CH_{2}I}$ radical, identify the contributions of the three-body ($\mathrm{CH_{2} + I + I}$) dissociation and molecular iodine formation channels, which are primarily driven by the absorption of more than one UV photon, and demonstrate the existence of a weak reaction pathway involving the formation of short-lived transient species resembling iso-CH$_{2}$I$_{2}$-like geometries with a slightly shorter I--I separation compared to the ground-state $\mathrm{CH_{2}I_{2}}$.
 These transient molecular configurations, which can be separated from the other channels by applying a set of conditions on the correlated momenta of three ionic fragments, are formed within approximately 100 fs after the initial photoexcitation and decay within the next 100 fs.